ruggeri/tech-notes/randos/bicycles/drivetrain.md

     placement of the hub bearings close to the center of the wheel?
 Or something something dish?
   - Source: https://www.bikeforums.net/classic-vintage/684606-126mm-frame-5-speed-freewheel.html
+- When installing a freewheel, note that pedaling will tend to tighten the freewheel on.
+Thus, you don't need to torque it up yourself.
+  - You can use a chain whip like SR-2.3 to tighten the freewheel on.
+But you can also do this just by standing on the pedal with the chain on.
+  - You _do_ need a chain whip to install or remove a cassette.

 ## A Little More About Hubs